JnnhCloud/heart-disease-prediction/README.md

 jupyter notebook "Heart Disease Prediction.ipynb"
 ```

 Run all cells sequentially.
-The dataset is loaded directly from the UCI repository URL — no manual download needed.
+The dataset is loaded directly from the UCI repository URL.
+No manual download needed.

 ## Requirements
 - Python 3.9+